 After the Americans cleared a series of outposts surrounding the Shuri Line, they fought many fierce battles including clashes on Kakazu Ridge, Sugar Loaf Hill, Horseshoe Ridge and Half Moon Hill.
 Torrential rains made the hills and roads watery graveyards of unburied bodies.

 Casualties were enormous on both sides by the time the Americans took Shuri Castle in late May.
 Defeated yet not beaten, the Japanese retreated to the southern coast of Okinawa where they made their last stand.

 The kamikaze suicide pilot was Japan’s most ruthless weapon: On April 4, the Japanese unleashed these well-trained pilots on the Fifth Fleet.
 Some dove their planes into ships at 500 miles per hour, causing catastrophic damage.

-American sailors tried desperately to shoot them down but were often sitting ducks against enemy pilots with nothing to lose.
+American sailors tried desperately to shoot the kamikaze planes down but were often sitting ducks against enemy pilots with nothing to lose.
 During the Battle of Okinawa, the Fifth Fleet suffered:

 • 36 sunk ships